If you want to travel to Central America and you are gay, Costa Rica should be your first stop!

 San Jose has its fair share of gay owned, gay friendly and just outright gay hotels.

 Casa 69 is owned by Steven and his 2 business partners.
 Many years ago it was a gay hotel but then someone else took it over and took away its ‘gay label’.

-Steven has owned Casa 69 for less than 12 months but has done fantastic work in that time.
+Steven has owned Casa 69 for a few years but has done fantastic work in that time.
 His emphasis is clearly on bringing Casa 69 “back out of the closet” and reinstating its label as a gay-friendly hotel.

 We stayed here and it was a great, homely and very budget friendly place to stay in the city centre.
 Read more about it here.

 Price range: $44-$68

 This is a luxury boutique style hotel in San Jose.

 It’s gay and straight friendly welcoming all.
 They have a pool, private terraced sundeck and secluded hot tub spa.
 There is an on-site restaurant, lounge and pool bar.

 Casa Rainbow Canyon is a small B&B with 5 rooms, a pool and a terrace area.
 It’s located between the airport and the city centre.
 As such you can get some peace and quiet while still being able to access the city.